12 Best Basecamp Alternatives in 2026

 Agiled's free plan lets you test the full platform before committing, and paid tiers scale affordably without Basecamp's all-or-nothing jump from per-user pricing to a $299/month flat rate.
 For teams that have outgrown Basecamp's simplicity or need their project management tool to handle more of their business, Agiled offers the broadest feature set with a clear upgrade path.

-2. ClickUp — Best for Feature Depth
+2. ClickUp: Best for Maximum Feature Depth

 ClickUp is the opposite of Basecamp in philosophy: where Basecamp strips features away, ClickUp packs in as many as possible.
-It offers 15+ views, built-in docs, whiteboards, goals, native time tracking, Gantt charts, and deep customization — everything Basecamp deliberately omits.
+It offers 15+ views, built-in docs, whiteboards, goals, native time tracking, Gantt charts, and deep customization -- everything Basecamp deliberately omits.

 For teams that left Basecamp because it was too basic, ClickUp provides the depth and flexibility to manage complex projects with multiple views, task dependencies, and advanced reporting.
 The trade-off is complexity: ClickUp has a steep learning curve and can feel overwhelming compared to Basecamp's simplicity.
+Teams accustomed to Basecamp's minimal interface often struggle with ClickUp's configuration layers (spaces, folders, lists, views, custom fields, ClickApps).

 Key features: